Carrot Cake Cupcakes

 Anyway, let’s talk about the most perfect Easter dessert – carrot cake.
 Obvi.

-To make this carrot cake, you’re going to mix together some good stuff – sugar, brown sugar, eggs, and Buttery Sticks!
-I upped the amount of cinnamon and vanilla, because that’s how I roll.
+To make this carrot cake cupcake recipe, you’re going to mix together some good stuff – sugar, brown sugar, eggs, and oil!

-You’ll also stir in some flour, baking soda, and salt.
+You’ll also stir in some flour, baking soda, cinnamon and salt.
 Standard stuff.
+There really isn’t anything tricky or unusual about this recipe.

 The cream cheese frosting is super tasty, too.
-I just whipped together one of the Buttery Sticks with some cream cheese and powdered sugar.
+I just whipped together one of the a little butter with some cream cheese and powdered sugar.

 These make the perfect Easter treat!
 Hope you’ll give them a try!